 Sexually transmissible infection (STI) tests help protect you and your partner/s.
 Many STIs do not have symptoms but can be easily treated.

 WHY DO I NEED TO GET TESTED FOR AN STI?

-There are a range of different reasons for getting tested for a sexually transmissible infection (STI).
+There are many reasons to test for a sexually transmissible infection (STI).

 You can have an STI test any time if you just want to look after yourself and your partner/s.